 Have you ever heard of a chicken that lays green eggs?
 It’s quite fascinating!
-The view of a green egg can be rather strange and intriguing.
+The view of a green egg can be rather strange and mesmerizing.

-The mystery of the green egg-laying chicken is solved by a rare breed called Ameraucana.
+A rare breed of chicken called an Ameraucana solves the mystery of the green egg-laying chicken.
 The eggs these chickens lay are soft pastel green, sometimes bluish-green.

 They make for a great conversation piece, especially when served at brunch.
 To the surprise of many, several other chicken breeds lay green eggs.

-In this article, we will have an in-depth discussion on green egg layers and what makes them so unique.
+This article will discuss green egg layers and what makes them so unique.

 Let’s get into this: